 There’s a lot more than an abbreviated boxing career or her back injury that bothers Kaylee.
 She’s haunted by the disappearance of her younger teenage half-sister Weeta Uppeshaw, who has been missing since November 23, 2017.
 (Weeta, who is shown in photos and flashbacks, is played by Mainaku Borrero.)
 Kaylee attends a support group for loved ones of missing and murdered children, but it doesn’t really ease much of her pain.

-Kaylee is biracial: Her mother Jaya (played by Kimberly Guerrero) is Native American, while her father (who is not seen or mentioned in the movie) is of Cape Verdean heritage.
+Kaylee is biracial: Her mother Jaya (played by Kimberly Guerrero) is Native American, while her father (who is not seen in the movie) is of Cape Verdean heritage.
 Although she is biracial, Kaylee identifies as Native American, and almost everyone in her social circle is Native American, including her closest friend/trainer Brick (played by Shelly Vincent), a very butch-looking lesbian.
 However, Kaylee has a strained relationship with her mother.

-There are several different reasons why mother and daughter could be estranged from each other, but one of the main reasons seems to be that Jaya might blame Kaylee for Weeta’s disappearance.
+There are several different reasons why this mother and daughter could be estranged from each other, but one of the main reasons seems to be that Jaya might blame Kaylee for Weeta’s disappearance.
 It’s assumed that Weeta has been kidnapped, because she’s described as a good and obedient teenager who wouldn’t run away.
 The question that haunts Weeta’s family and other loved ones is: Is Weeta dead or alive?

 Kaylee also happens to be a lesbian or queer woman, and there are hints that Kaylee’s mother doesn’t approve of Kaylee’s sexual identity.
-There’s a scene in the movie where Kaylee meets with her mother to reluctantly ask to for some money.
+There’s a scene in the movie where Kaylee meets with her mother to reluctantly ask for some money.
 Kaylee mentions that she broke up with a girlfriend named Megan two years ago, while her mother doesn’t seem to care to discuss Kaylee’s love life.

 And there’s another reason why Kaylee and her mother have tension in their relationship: Kaylee is a recovering opioid addict (heroin was her drug of choice), so when she asks her mother for money, Jaya responds by saying that she won’t give Kaylee any money unless she’s certain that Kayla is really clean and sober.
 It’s an emotionally charged scene, filled with simmering resentments that partially come to the surface.
 Kaylee angrily blurts out to her mother to admit that Jaya wishes that Kaylee, not Weeta, should be been the daughter who went missing.
 Jaya never admits it, but this outburst is an example of how, even before Weeta’s disappearance, Kaylee felt like her mother treated her as inferior to Weeta.